david2611/isaac_ros_bridge_codelets/README.md

 **Designed to operate within Isaac SDK 2019.2**

+### Related Project ###
+This repo shows early work associated with the Australian Centre for Robotic Vision (ACRV) Scene Understanding Robotic Vision Challenges.
+For more details on these challenges please go to the following website (https://nikosuenderhauf.github.io/roboticvisionchallenges/scene-understanding)

 ### Notes for contributors ###
 Anyone who adds a new translation codelet should try to follow the structure of already existing codelets, being sure to provide an example app that demonstrates the codelet and provide appropriate commenting.